 Climb to the roof

-Fulfil your dream and climb up the highest and most famous summit in Tanzania with a private guide.
-Mount Kilimanjaro stands almost 6000 meters above sea level, but you do not need to be an experienced mountain climber to reach its peak.
-You need to be in a fit and healthy state with a good all-round condition, strong will power and a little bit of luck.
+Fulfill your dream and climb up the highest and most famous summit in Tanzania with a private guide.
+Mount Kilimanjaro stands almost 6,000 meters above sea level, but you do not need to be an experienced mountain climber to reach its peak.
+You need to be in a fit and healthy state with a good all-round condition, strong will power and a bit of luck.